KacperKonarzewski/Portfolio/README.md

 # Welcome to My Portfolio!

 Hi there!
-I'm **Kacper**, a passionate programmer with over **12 years** of (non-commercial)experience in the tech world.
+I'm **Kacper**, a passionate programmer with over **12 years** of (non-commercial) experience in the tech world.
 I started exploring technology at a very young age — I was **3 or 4 years old** when I first began using computers.
 By the age of **8**, I had already developed a strong curiosity about how games and software are created, which led me to dive into programming.

 My journey began with **C#**, and to this day, I feel most at home working with it, particularly within the **.NET** framework.
-However, my knowledge extends far beyond just C#, as I love learning new languages and exploring different areas of programming (just started working as a programmer commercially).
+However, my knowledge extends far beyond just C#, as I love learning new languages and exploring different areas of programming (I have just started working as a programmer commercially).

 Here are the programming languages I’m proficient in:
 -